How can we help you?

 behind_text

-By default, an image is positioned In Line with Text.
-To change the wrapping style:
+By default, the image is positioned as In line with text.
+To change the position of the image, do the following steps below:

-On the Toolbar, select the Image section and click expand to the right of the current image position.
+On the Home tab, in the Image group, click the button with the current image position.

-You can apply horizontal alignment (left, right, center) for the images positioned In Line with Text.
-If the image is not separated from the text by paragraph indents, the selected alignment also applies to the text located in the same paragraph as the image.
+For the images positioned as In line with text, you can apply horizontal alignment (place on the left, right, or center of the page).
+If the image is not separated from the text by paragraph indents, the selected alignment is also applied to the text in the same paragraph as the image.

 Was this helpful?